Quickstart

 :apps '(tasks)))

-By default, the name of the app defines the url where it will accessible.
-If we omit PREFIX argument here, then the application will be accessable at http://localhost:8080/tasks.
+By default, the name of the app defines the URL where it will be accessible.
+If we omit the PREFIX argument here, then the application will be accessible at http://localhost:8080/tasks.
 But we want to make it work at the site's root.

 Also pay attention to the ROUTES argument.
-This is how we can define a set of application's pages.
-Previously for the same effect we have to use a separate ASDF system reblocks-navigation-widget, but now this kind of routing is embedded into the Reblocks.
+This is how we can define a set of application pages.
+Previously for the same effect we had to use a separate ASDF system reblocks-navigation-widget, but now this kind of routing is embedded into Reblocks.

 Run start function from the REPL to make our webserver running on port 8080.